RudeDude/bash_stuff/README.md

 * README.md -- Self references AaAAAaaaAAA!
 * shellMost.sh -- Check up on your most common bash activity.
 * blame -- Runs top for a couple seconds and tells you the user with most CPU
+* git-prompt.sh -- Can be used in your bash prompt for git status.
+  * git-prompt-chars.htm -- Helper HTML to show / create the unicode characters